-PhD in Philology, Associate-Professor, Head of the Section of History of Culture of the Institute for the Humanities of NSU.
+PhD in Philology, Associate-Professor, Head of the History, Culture, and Arts Section at the NSU Institute for the Humanities.

 Specialist of modern mythopoetics in the works of Oscar Wilde.
 Member of the Russian Association of English Literature Teachers and member of the International Association of Anglicists (ESSE).